jamestalton/typescript-service/README.md

 ## Introduction

 Developing a production level web service takes a lot of work.
 There are many great technologies that can be used to make web services.
-This repository focuses on setting up a project for using [TypeScript](https://www.typescriptlang.org/) and [Node.js](https://nodejs.org/en/) to create a web service.
+This repository focuses on setting up a project for using [TypeScript](https://www.typescriptlang.org/) and [Node.js](https://nodejs.org/en/).

 [Check out the StackOverflow developer survey on most loved technologies.](https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted)

 What is a web service?
-An application running in the cloud which can be connect to and use to perform a service.
+An application running in the cloud which can be connect to and used to perform a service.

 Node.js is a JavaScript engine made by Google is well-suited for making web services.
 TypeScript adds strong type checking to JavaScript and combined with linting rules to enforce good code, we end up with a very clean and pleasant development environment.